 Hopefully, this article has helped you to realise that great reservoir of resilience, resourcefulness, and creativity already within you, and knowing that, can be a great sense of comfort and freedom, that whatever happens ‘out there’, you have the innate ability and capacity to deal with it.

-Hi, I'm Sarah Swanton, co-founder of 808 Talent, and I provide wellbeing & resilience coaching to leaders who want to learn how to operate from a place of calm, clarity and common-sense more of the time, so they can make smarter decisions, create more impact, and achieve better results in both their work and personal life.
+Hi, I'm Sarah Swanton, co-founder of 808 Talent, and I provide wellbeing & resilience coaching to leaders and their teams who want to learn how to operate from a place of calm, clarity and common-sense more of the time, so they can make smarter decisions, create more impact, and achieve better results in both their work and personal life.